richardklingler/usbthermocouple/README.md

 #### DFU Bootloader Mode

 The device can be set into DFU bootloader mode just by sending a predefined command.
-The code is tested that it successfully enters DFU mode when resetted by code, but the flashing of a new software hasn't been tested yet.
+The code is tested that it successfully enters DFU mode when resetted by code, and the flashing of a new software has been tested.

+This puts the controller into DFU USB bootloader mode:

+    echo "X1704" > /dev/ttyACM1

+Afterwards a new firmware can be flashed with dfu-util:

+    dfu-util -a 0 -s 0x08000000:leave -D ./USB_Thermologger_2/Debug/USB_Thermologger_2.bin